-Inappropriate short-term trading means purchases and redemptions, including switches of Mutual Fund Series units between Fidelity Funds, made within 30 days which we believe is detrimental to Fund investors, and that may take advantage of Funds with investments priced in other time zones or illiquid investments that trade infrequently.
+Inappropriate short-term trading means purchases and redemptions, including switches of units between Fidelity Funds, made within 30 days which we believe is detrimental to Fund investors, and that may take advantage of Funds with investments priced in other time zones or illiquid investments that trade infrequently.

-Excessive short-term trading means frequent purchases and redemptions, including switches of Mutual Fund Series units between Fidelity Funds, that occur within a 30-day period that we believe is detrimental to Fund investors.
+Excessive short-term trading means frequent purchases and redemptions, including switches of units between Fidelity Funds, that occur within a 30-day period that we believe is detrimental to Fund investors.
 Excessive short-term trading or switching in order to time the market or otherwise can hurt a Fund's performance, affecting all the investors in that Fund by forcing the Fund to keep cash or sell investments to meet redemptions.

-Inappropriate or excessive short-term trading fees may be charged to deter individuals from using the Funds as shortterm investment vehicles.
+Inappropriate or excessive short-term trading fees may be charged to deter individuals from using the Funds as short-term investment vehicles.
 See the Fees and expenses section for details.

 Short-term trading fees are paid to the Fund affected and are in addition to any sales charge or switch fee.
 The fee is deducted from the amount you redeem or switch, or it is charged to your account, and is retained by the Fund.
 The types of trades that the short-term trading fee doesn't apply to include:

-- If you redeem or switch Mutual Fund Series units purchased by reinvesting distributions. - Switches to different Mutual Fund Series units within the same Fund. - Mutual Fund Series units sold as part of a fund-of-fund program or a similar pooled investment program. - In most cases, Mutual Fund Series units sold for retirement income fund or life income fund payments. - Redemptions of money market funds. - Mutual Fund Series units sold for systematic transactions, such as automatic exchanges, preauthorized chequing plans, and systematic withdrawal programs. - Currency exchange transactions. - Mutual Fund Series units sold to pay management and advisory fees, Administration Fees, service fees, operating expenses, or Fund Costs. - Mutual Fund Series units sold as part of the Fidelity ClearPlan[®] Custom Fund Portfolios. - Redemption of Mutual Fund Series units triggered by a portfolio rebalancing within a discretionary model portfolio or asset allocation program or other similar investment product ("discretionary investment vehicles"), excluding fund-of-fund programs, held by multiple individual discretionary client accounts managed by a portfolio manager licensed to engage in discretionary trading on behalf of its clients.
+- If you redeem or switch units purchased by reinvesting distributions. - Switches to different series within the same Fund. - Units sold as part of a fund-of-fund program or a similar pooled investment program. - In most cases, units sold for retirement income fund or life income fund payments. - Redemptions of money market funds. - Units sold for systematic transactions, such as automatic exchanges, pre-authorized chequing plans, and systematic withdrawal programs.

+- Currency exchange transactions. - Units sold to pay management and advisory fees, Administration Fees, service fees, operating expenses, or Fund Costs. - Units sold as part of the Fidelity ClearPlan[®] Custom Fund Portfolios. - Redemption of series INV units sold as part of a dealer's or portfolio management firm's model portfolio, investment fund or other similar investment product. - Redemption of units triggered by a portfolio rebalancing within a discretionary model portfolio or asset allocation program or other similar investment product ("discretionary investment vehicles"), excluding fund-of-fund programs, held by multiple individual discretionary client accounts managed by a portfolio manager licensed to engage in discretionary trading on behalf of its clients.
 We believe the concern for inappropriate or excessive short-term trading is limited because the discretionary investment vehicle itself is not considered to be engaged in harmful short-term trading activity as they are typically acting on behalf of numerous investors.
-Your dealer or financial advisor needs to determine whether your accounts qualify and notify us before trade execution in order for us to waive the short-term trading fee.

-• Payments made as a result of the death of the unitholder.
+Your dealer or financial advisor needs to determine whether your accounts qualify and notify us before trade execution in order for us to waive the short-term trading fee. - Payments made as a result of the death of the unitholder.